port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/advanced.md

 <TabItem value="eventListenerType">

-The K8S exporter provides a support for multiple event listeners.
+The K8S exporter provides support for multiple event listeners.
 The event listener is used to receive events and resync requests from Port and forward them to the exporter.

 By configuring an event listener the integration will listen to and react to the following events sent from Port: